magda-devc/se-assignment-2-introduction-to-software-engineering-magda-devc/README.md

 Questions:
 Define Software Engineering:
+It is the systematic application of engineering principles, methods and tools to the development and maintenance of high quality software systems.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):